Abhith-S/Ethereum-Solidity-Projects/README.md

 # Learn Solidity
-Code snippets and Mini Projects with detailed description to learn ethereum and solidity.
-Includes problems, concepts and mini projects.
+Projects and Code snippets with detailed description using ethereum and solidity.